teapython/OpenCV/README.md

 ## The Core Idea

 - Detect landmarks on the face
-- Scale the earring image to fit to the face
+- Scale the earring images to fit to the face
 - Estimate the earlobe locations based on landmarks
 - Using earlobe locations to find regions on the face image to be replaced with the earring images
 - Alpha blend images of these regions with the earring images